arjunkc/busemann-code/README.md

 # Notes/Changelog

+Jun 21 2019 The problem with `get_all_shortest_paths` is that it requires wtfun to be positive!
+We have negative weight function since we want to find the LONGEST path.
+So we're a bit doomed here.
+So I will have to find the shortest path using the usual backward iteration.
+If geodesics == True, return all passage times for each of the source vertices.
+Then move backwards to get the shortest paths.

 May 08 2018 Have to implement `mark_groups` to plot shortest paths.
 I should save a shortest path instance at some point.
 Or I should write a function called `plot_shortest_path` that takes in a graph, and plots all three shortest paths.
 You will need to find indices using

     g.vs.find(name=tuplestr)